dairycultist/boobcraft/README.md

 # lucoacraft

-A Doom clone written in C focused on level-clearing and light fantasy.
+A Doom clone written in C focused on being minimal and lightweight with no external dependencies (it currently uses the Mac-only version of one of the libraries tho I think).

 ## Technical